 Open access policy

 All new papers are published under a CC-BY 4.0 license by default.
 Authors can choose a different license upon request, preferably one of the Creative Commons licenses.
 As a minimum requirement, the license must ensure that the paper is openly available for everyone, for free, forever.
 Papers published before the transfer of "Constructions" to HHU Düsseldorf in 2021 are not published under Creative Commons licenses unless the authors explicitly requested it.
+Regardless of the license they choose, authors retain full copyright over their contributions.

 Open data policy